-The owners of such a property recently made successful use of the Twistfix Find-a-Contractor service, quickly locating a registered contractor to investigate and remedy the vertical zigzag cracks that had suddenly appeared in the framed herringbone façade of their home in South London.
+The owners of such a property recently made successful use of a regular Twistfix custome, Perma-Fix, to investigate and remedy the vertical zigzag cracks that had suddenly appeared in the framed herringbone façade of their home in South London.
 Permafix-London quickly visited the property to complete a full survey and establish the reason for the unusual patterns of cracked brickwork.

 The Herringbone brickwork panels were found to be a non-structural decorative feature and it is the timber frames that serve as load-bearing elements.
 The outer brick panels are secured to the inside leaf with cavity wall ties which, upon inspection at this particular property, were revealed to have seriously corroded, forming a build-up of iron oxide layers which expanded the ends of the cavity tie-irons.
 The expansion of the steel had forced brickwork apart and had caused the cracking of the herringbone brickwork panels, from one tie position to the next.